deanflanagan/soccer-betting/readme.md

 - Use Twilio to send a reminder to a phone number x minutes before start of event to bet
 - User controller & auth
 - Deploy on Heroku to keep odds updating 'live'
+- Use ZeroMQ or Pyshell to have the data and a graph piped to a rendered page with your bet history